Regulations for EMI license in Lithuania

 Links for legislation related to EMI business in Lithuania

-Details the requirements for internal control, risk management, and protection of funds received by electronic money and payment institutions.
+Rules on internal control, risk management and protection of funds received by electronic money and payment institutions.
+This source is important for governance, safeguarding and operating model preparation

 Lithuania EMI license regulatory body